taotriad/BabySomnia/Dreamcatcher_Dealing_with_Malicious_Comments_and_Sasaengs_hints.md

 # Dreamcatcher Dealing with Malicious Comments and Sasaengs: Hints and details to look out for

-The clip with JiU, SuA, Siyeon, Yoohyeon, and Dami responding to hateful comments are from [this vlive](https://www.youtube.com/watch?v=prxH7Jo8wyE&t=1205s).
+The clip with JiU, SuA, Siyeon, Yoohyeon, and Gahyun responding to hateful comments are from [this vlive](https://www.youtube.com/watch?v=prxH7Jo8wyE&t=1205s).
 The English subtitles in this vlive are watered down though.